blank-manash/granone/README.md

-# Gracula
+# Granone

-Gracula is a in-memory graph database that emphasizes lazy-evaluation and supports complex queries written with the pleasure of TypeScript.
+Granone is a in-memory graph database that emphasizes lazy-evaluation and supports complex queries written with the pleasure of TypeScript.

 ## Installation
 ```